 • humiliating pupils.

+Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.

-Low level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Headteacher or Chair of Governors, if the concern is about the headteacher.
+Low level concerns will be reported in the same way as a concern in relation to concerns and allegations that meet the harms test i.e. to the Headteacher or Chair of Governors, if the concern is about the Headteacher.

 Records of low-level concerns will be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and responded to.

-Where a pattern of behaviour is identified, the Head will decide on a course of action.
+Where a pattern of behaviour is identified, the Headteacher will decide on a course of action.
 This might be internal disciplinary procedures, or referral to the LADO if the harms threshold is met.

-The Head will consider if there are any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
+The Headteacher will consider if there are any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.

+Relating to Organisations or Individuals using School Premises

+If the schools receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), as with any safeguarding allegation, we will follow safeguarding policies and procedures, including informing the LADO.

 11.0 Safer Recruitment

-The school pays full regard to DfE guidance ‘Keeping Children Safe in Education’ 2022 and with reference to the ‘Position of Trust’ offence (Sexual Offences Act 2003).
+The school pays full regard to DfE guidance ‘Keeping Children Safe in Education’ 2024 and with reference to the ‘Position of Trust’ offence (Sexual Offences Act 2003).
 We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult.

 We do this by:

-Operating safe recruitment practices; including highlighting the importance we place on safeguarding children in our recruitment adverts and interview questions, appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining practitioner references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and checking the Children’s List and right to work in England checks in accordance with DBS and Department for Education procedures
+Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2024

 Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
-Staff are aware of social media/ on-line conduct
+Staff are aware of social media/on-line conduct policies.

-Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our Code of Conduct
+Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our code of conduct, staff handbook.

 Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
 Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations)

 Maintaining an accurate, complete, up to date Single Central Record

 12.0 Staff training and updates: